Tax incidence: Tax incidence in competitive markets

 The point on the initial supply curve with respect to quantity of the good after taxation represents the price (from which the part of the tax is subtracted $(p_0-(1-k)t), k \in [0,1])$ that producers will receive at given quantity.
-In this case, the tax burden is borne equally by the producers and consumers.
+In Figure 1, the tax burden is borne equally by the producers and consumers.
 For example, if the initial price of the good is $2, and the tax levied on the production is $.40, consumers will be able to buy the good for $2.20, while producers will receive $1.80.

 Consider the case when the tax is levied on consumers.
 Unlike when tax is imposed on producers, the demand curve shifts to the left to create new equilibrium with initial supply (marginal cost) curve.
 The new equilibrium (at a lower price and lower quantity) represents the price that producers will receive after taxation and the point on the initial demand curve with respect to quantity of the good after taxation represents the price that consumers will pay due to the tax.
 Thus, it does not matter whether the tax is levied on consumers or producers.

 It also does not matter whether the tax is levied as a percentage of the price (say ad valorem tax) or as a fixed sum per unit (say specific tax).
 Both are graphically expressed as a shift of the demand curve to the left.
 While the demand curve moved by specific tax is parallel to the initial, the demand curve shifted by ad valorem tax is touching the initial, when the price is zero and deviating from it when the price is growing.
 However, in the market equilibrium both curves cross.

 Income taxes are taxes on the supply of labor (if the income is wages) or capital (if the income is dividends, for example).
 Corporate income tax incidence is difficult to evaluate because although the direct burden is on corporate shareholders, the tax tends to move capital to be supplied more to non-corporate uses such as housing or partnerships, reducing the return to capital generally, and it moves capital abroad, reducing wages.
 Thus, in the long-run, once the quantity of capital has adjusted, the incidence is likely on non-corporate capital as much as corporate capital, and much of it may be on labor.
 Economists' estimates of the incidence vary widely.